-Integrating flexible bodies into templates or subsystems lets you capture inertial and compliance effects during handling and comfort simulations, study deformations of your flexible components, and predict loads with greater accuracy, therefore achieving more realistic results.
+Integrating flexible bodies into templates or subsystems lets you capture inertial and compliance effects, study deformations of your flexible components, and predict loads with greater accuracy, therefore achieving more realistic results.
 Once the flexible body is created, Adams Car displays its geometric representation in the main window.